NeuroTechX/bci-workshop/INSTRUCTIONS.md

 Additionally, try the first training procedure again (eyes open vs. eyes closed).
 However, don't close your eyes during the second task, but instead relax with your eyes open.
 Can the classifier recognize your mental state?

+#### Machine learning tricks and other considerations

+If you have some experience with machine learning or are interested by the topic, consider adding the following things to the script:

+* Get an estimate of the classifier's performance by dividing the data into a training and a testing sets.
+* How much data is necessary to attain stable performance?
+* Can a classifier trained on someone be used on someone else?
+* Visualize the importance of each feature.
+* Run model selection and hyperparameter search.

 #### Sending decisions to an external application

 Once your BCI framework is functional, you can start thinking about sending your EEG features or classifier decisions to an external application.
-Many different libraries can be used for that, beginning with standard TCP/IP communication implementations (e.g. Python's [socket](https://docs.python.org/2/library/socket.html) module).
+Many different libraries can be used for that, beginning with standard TCP/IP communication implementations (e.g. Python's [socket](https://docs.python.org/3/library/socket.html) module).
-We suggest [pyZMQ](https://zeromq.github.io/pyzmq/), which allows simple communication between a Python application and any programming language supporting the [ZMQ](http://zeromq.org/) protocol.
+Another option is [`pyZMQ`](https://zeromq.github.io/pyzmq/), which allows simple communication between a Python application and any programming language supporting the [ZMQ](http://zeromq.org/) protocol.

-For example, you could send the classifier's decisions to a Processing script to create simple animations based on your mental activity.
+For example, you could send the classifier's decisions to a [`Processing`](https://processing.org/) script to create simple animations based on your mental activity.

 ## Conclusion

-In this workshop, we saw **1)** how to run a simple neurofeedback interface, and **2)** use a basic brain-computer interface.
+In this workshop, we saw **1)** how to run a simple neurofeedback interface, and **2)** use a basic Brain-Computer Interface.
 To do so, we covered the basic principles behind the use of electroencephalography signals in modern BCI applications: properties of the raw EEG time series, extraction of band power features, physiological and motion artifacts, and machine learning-based classification of mental activities.

-We used the following tools in this workshop: the **MuLES EEG server**, the **Python**, **MATLAB** and **Octave** scripting languages, and the **Muse EEG headset**.
+We used the following tools in this workshop: the **Python** scripting language and the **Muse EEG headset**.
 All the necessary scripts for this workshop are available [online](https://github.com/NeuroTechX/bci-workshop) and their re-use is strongly encouraged.

 Now is **your turn** to come up with inventive ways of using neurophysiological data!
 You can follow the pointers in the *References* section for inspiration.